simonmichael/hledger_site/src/index.md

 ## Sponsorship

+hledger comes from many thousands of skilled person-hours and sustained effort over 14+ years.
-Building and supporting good software and documentation requires *a lot* of time and life energy.
+(Building and supporting good software and documentation requires *a lot* of time and life energy.)
+It is given to you with our love.
+But may I ask you:

-Maybe these thousands of person-hours have helped you or your organisation ?
+- Has this project been helpful to you or your organisation ?
-Support us financially at any level, to be a part of this project and advance our core mission:
+- Would you like hledger to be around for a long time ?
+To remain actively supported ?
+To improve faster ?
+- Would you like to help our core mission ?

-> Help more people achieve financial literacy, discipline and empowerment, and\
+  > **Help more of us achieve financial literacy, discipline and freedom.\
-> promote a culture of accountability in our society.
+  > Promote a culture of accountability in our society.**

-Thank you!
+If so, please consider contributing financially at some level.
+Thank you for your support!

 <!-- keep synced with README.md: -->